Comprehensive Library of Variational LSE Solvers: Framework Components and Usage

 \subsection{Additional Evaluation Methods}

 We propose and implement additional techniques for the actual evaluation of the loss functions, an overview is provided in~\cref{tab:framework}.
 First of all, we explicitly realize the Hadamard-overlap test for evaluation of the local cost function, which was briefly mentioned in~\cite{Bravo_2023}.
-Second, we implement a version of the global cost function that exploits setups with \emph{coherent} access to the unitary decomposition of $A$~\cite{Kothari_2024,Bergholm_2022}.
+Second, we implement a version of the global cost function that exploits setups with \emph{coherent} access to the unitary realization of $A$~\cite{Kothari_2024,Bergholm_2022}, thus avoiding the need for explicit decomposition and circuit synthesis.
 Last but not least, we provide a fully differentiable \emph{direct} computation of the losses $C_G$ and $C_L$ following~\cref{eq:loss_1}.
-This method is not feasible on actual quantum hardware, but allows for fast validation and prototyping in simulation.
+This method is not feasible on actual quantum hardware but allows for fast validation and prototyping in simulation.

 \glsresetall